Excello-cz/ipsec-xfrm/README.md

 ## SystemD users

 Use `ipsec.service` if you wish to use this on SystemD powered system.
-It currently expects to have `ipsec` and `ipsec-xfrm` script located `/usr/sbin`.
+It currently expects to have `ipsec` and `ipsec-xfrm` scripts in `/usr/local/bin` location.
 The `ipsec-xfrm-update` cron job needs to be modified appropriately.